chavarera/PythonScript/Basic/FirstProgram.md

 - if **"python command is not recognized"** occured
   Solution:
     ```
-    - Add your python installed path to enviornment variable.
+    - Add your python installed path to an environment variable.
-    - And Also Add python/scripts path to enviornment variable.
+    - And Also Add python/scripts path to an environment variable.
     ```